-3.6 Clean Air Act (CAA) and National Emissions Standards for Hazardous Air Pollutants (NESHAPs)
+3.3.1 Clean Air Act (CAA)

 U.S. EPA Region VII has delegated CAA authority to the State of Iowa Department of Natural Resources (IDNR).
 The IDNR issued an official ruling for Ames Laboratory on July 18, 1994, stating that no permitting and no monitoring is required for the Laboratory's fume hoods.